langleylab/coldcuts_segmentations/README.md

 ## ABA Mouse CCF2017

-This segmentation was released by the Allen Institute as a volume file, registered to the CCFv3 reference space.
+This segmentation was released by the Allen Institute for Brain Sciences, Seattle, WA, USA as a volume file, registered to the CCFv3 reference space.
 It is based on the work by Lein et al.

 It contains **670** annotated structures, both cortical and subcortical.
 The structure ontology was provided by the Allen Institute, and the segmentation follows the original ABA color scheme.
 The original volume is PIR oriented, but was rotated to RAS before drawing.

-The RDS file contains the `segmentation` class object, with maximum projections for all structures in all planes.
+The RDS file contains the `segmentation` class object, with maximum projections for all structures in all planes, and 3D meshes.

 <p align="center">